-You may be hit with a range of related expenses if, for example, you have to stay in a hotel or eat out until damage to your home or neighborhood is addressed, or if your insurance policy doesn't cover all your losses.
+Even with insurance, you may be hit with a range of related expenses if, for example, you have to stay in a hotel or eat out until damage to your home or neighborhood is addressed, or if your insurance policy doesn't cover all your losses.
 An emergency fund with several months' worth of income can keep you on your feet after a disaster.
-Some financial experts recommend 3-6, or even 9 months of expenses in a separate emergency fund.
-It's also reassuring to have in case you or your spouse loses a job, or is hit with any type of unexpected expense.
+Some financial experts recommend three to six or even nine months of expenses in a separate emergency fund.
+It's also reassuring to have in case you or your spouse loses a job or is hit with any type of unexpected expense.
 Be sure the money will be easily accessible if you have to relocate after a disaster.